 So, these are the 6 different methods for implementing conditional rendering in React.
 Moreover, there are certain rules you need to follow while rendering the components or elements.

 Now you know how to render React components with conditional rendering.
-But in a few cases, you might want to hide the React.js component even though it is rendered by another component.
+But in a few cases, you might want to hide the React.js component even though another component renders it.

 This can be achieved by returning null in the render output.

-Example: Following example shows how to hide and show the React.js component.
+Example: The following example shows how to hide and show the React.js component.

 Here you can clearly see if the value of prop is false then the component will not be rendered.
 And returning null from the render( ) method will not affect the component’s lifecycle methods.